Amonsiba/EE282/homework4.md

 >and the sequence itself.
 After, the pipe and tee function splits the results
 >into a the n50 function and produces a file (n50.txt) and also pushes the data to the next pipe.
 >The next pipe cut the characters at 60 and folds the sequence to the next line.
 Finally, the code is outputed to
->the processing file and is saved as uitigs.fa (in fasta format)
+>the processing file and is saved as unitigs.fa (in fasta format).
 >```
 >awk ' $0 ~/^S/ { print ">" $2" \n" $3 } ' $processed/reads.gfa \
 >| tee >(n50 /dev/stdin > $reports/n50.txt) \